paulbranchaud/mica-doc/web-user-guide/admin/content/dar.rst

 - ``/etc/mica2/config/data-access-form/export-csv-schema.json``
 - ``/etc/mica2/config/data-access-amendment-form/export-csv-schema.json``

-Your Mica administrator can get the default report configuration files as a starting point.
-Below are the required MongoDB queries needed:
+To get the current report configuration files execute these queries in a MongoDB client of your choice:

 .. code-block:: bash

   - db.getCollection('dataAccessForm').find({}, {csvExportFormat: 1, _id: 0})
   - db.getCollection('dataAccessAmendmentForm').find({}, {csvExportFormat: 1, _id: 0})

-Once you have the default configuration JSON files, you can add, remove or change the headers.
+Once you have obtained these files you can go agead and modify the content.

 The snippet below shows a report configuration file: